We are preparing the 8th International Push Hands Meeting 2019 in Prague for you.

 The sense of touch is subtle but powerful.
 The palms and fingertips in particular take in a huge amount of information, feeling and reading their environment.
 It is through the sense of touch that we can communicate, understand and respond in a push hands setting.
 Importantly, it is not just about receiving information, it is about how we interpret the information received.

 Using the more subtle and internal principles of Tàijí to manipulate joints and control limbs.

-Zbigniew Tracz – Zbyszek comes from Poland.
-He started learning the art of Tai Chi Chuan in 1995.
-From the beginning until now has been learning in school Center of Taoist Arts Golden Hill of Tomasz Nowakowski.
-Since 1999 he has been in this school as an instructor.
+Zbigniew Tracz – Zbyszek is from Poland.
+He started studying the art of Tai Chi Chuan in 1995.
+From the beginning until now he has been studying in the school “Centre of Taoist Arts Golden Hill” of Tomasz Nowakowski.
+He has been teaching since 1999.

-He practices the styles Yang (Tomasz Nowakowski) and Chang Sam Fung Tai Ki Kung (Dr Ming Wong C. Y, Tomasz Nowakowski).
+He practices the styles Yang (Tomasz Nowakowski) and Chang San Fung Tai Ki Kung (Dr Ming Wong C. Y, Tomasz Nowakowski).

-We will work on how to find relaxation and optimal body posture while staying in touch with a partner.
-We will treat push-hands practice as an opportunity to develop sensitivity, study our own balance, possibilities and limitations, and to recognize the same in another person.
-The workshop will be a chance to talk about it on many levels.
+We will be working on finding relaxation and optimal body posture while staying in touch with a partner.
+We will treat push-hands practice as an opportunity to develop sensitivity, study our own balance, possibilities and limitations, and try to recognize the same in another person.
+This workshop will be a chance to talk about that on many levels.

 Centre of Taoist Arts Golden Hill (home page)

 Biography: Started his Tai Ji practice 1997 under leadership of prof. Mario Topolsek, later studied with masters Zhai Hong Yun, Zhai Jun, Zhai Feng and Dou Wan Chun.
 Since 2008 he began to follow the traditional taoist lineage in kung fu academy in Wudang, China.
 He was accepted as a member of 16th generation and school continuator there.